bluepeter/alphagroove/README.md

 Set `suppressVwap: true` when you want to focus purely on price action and SMA analysis without VWAP calculations.
 You can use both `suppressSma` and `suppressVwap` together to create the most streamlined analysis focusing only on basic price action.

+**Market Metrics in Prompts Suppression**

+The `suppressMetricsInPrompts` option in the shared configuration allows you to exclude all text metrics from LLM prompts while keeping them visible in charts:

+- **Chart Preservation**: All metrics (VWAP, SMA, gap analysis) remain visible in generated charts
+- **Prompt Simplification**: LLM prompts contain no "Market Context" section with text metrics
+- **Performance Benefits**: Eliminates market metrics calculation overhead for LLM calls
+- **Focus on Visual Analysis**: Forces LLM to rely purely on visual chart analysis

+Set `suppressMetricsInPrompts: true` when you want the LLM to make decisions based solely on chart patterns without being influenced by numerical market context.
+This can be useful for testing whether the LLM's visual pattern recognition performs better without text-based market data.

 You can generate a default config file by running: